myarotskaya/architecture-center/docs/data/technology-choices/data-science-and-machine-learning.md

 * You can deploy models directly to Spark in HDinsight from Azure Machine Learning Workbench, and manage them using the Azure Machine Learning Model Management service.

 Considerations:
 * Spark runs in an HDinsght cluster that incurs charges the whole time it is running.
-If the machine learning service will only be used occassionally, this may result in unnecessary costs.
+If the machine learning service will only be used occasionally, this may result in unnecessary costs.

 ### Web service in a container
 You can deploy a machine learning model as a Python web service in a Docker container.
 This enables you to deploy the model to the cloud (in the Azure Container Service) or to an edge device where it can be used locally with the data on which it operates.